det-lab/kaitai_struct_awkward_runtime/docs/development.md

 make test
 ```

+See the documentation in the `Makefile` to understand each step in the process.

 ## Test the build step of a single file

 When working on the compiler it is useful to force compilation of a single test case,